alicegodden/fishpi/README.md

 Run FishPi by executing the Python script (e.g., python fishpi.py).

 # License:
-This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use and modification.
+This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use.

 # Authors & Contact:
 Dr. Alice M. Godden